limbusdev/limbusdev.github.io/android_guideline.md

 written on the matter and I don't want to do it again here.

 Read [why privacy matters at privacyinternational.org](https://privacyinternational.org/learning-resources/privacy-matters) to learn more.

+# Donations

+The reason these apps are listed here is because they are trustworthy and open source.
+Their developers have no intention to spy on you and no financial interest in your data.
+On the other and this means they give away their time and hard work for free.
+Pleaser consider at least 1, 2 or even 5€ to them.
+Of course more is better.

+Many of the apps in the curated list are from the **SimpleMobileTools** app suite.
+Please donate some money at the [SimpleMobileTools](https://www.simplemobiletools.com/) website if you plan to use the pro features.
+You can get the pro features for free on F-Droid.
+But it's just fair to donate some € if you can afford it (and I think everyone can).

 # App Store